-These concerns are all valid, and to be truthful, it's hard to know the answer to any of these with 100% certainty.
-When evaluating your soon-to-be merged custodian, considering simply adding one to your roster or surveying the industry to identify a potential new custodian, there are specific points to keep in mind.
-Below are ten considerations that I believe should be prioritized when evaluating your current or prospective custodian to determine if they will be the right fit for your firm.
+When evaluating custodial service providers, there are specific points to remember.
+Below are ten considerations that I believe should be prioritized when considering your current or prospective RIA custodian to determine if they could be the right fit for your firm.

 - Seasoned Transitions Team – Migrating your clients to a new custodial service provider sounds like a big task – and it is.
 Be confident that the company you're moving forward with has a track record of working hard to make the transition process as simple for your firm as possible.
-This can help to ensure all data is transitioned accurately and may mitigate the impact of the transition on your clients.
-Here’s a quick infographic on how this transition process could look.
+This can help to ensure all data is transitioned accurately and may minimize the impact of the transition on your clients.

-- Account Support – As an advisor, getting your client accounts updated, opened, and closed with efficiency is essential.
-Experienced account teams who guide you from application completion to customer identification verification are something that every advisor deserves.
+- Account Support – As an advisor, getting your client accounts updated, opened, and closed efficiently is essential.
+Experienced account teams who guide you from application completion to customer identification verification are something every RIA deserves.

-- Modern Onboarding – You work hard to attract new customers.
-I believe you should be sure to pick a company that offers a fully digital onboarding process, where you can seamlessly convert prospects into customers with just a few critical pieces of data.
+- Modern Onboarding – You work hard to attract new clients.
+I believe you should be sure to pick a company that offers a fully digital onboarding process, where you can seamlessly convert prospects into clients with just a few critical pieces of data.
 Additionally, I feel there should be a paperless process for these applications to automatically kick off necessary onboarding activities directly in one consolidated location.
-These automated processes, along with DocuSign1 integrations, may save you and your clients valuable time while striving to ensure all paperwork is fully and accurately completed.
+These automated processes, along with DocuSign2 integrations, may save you and your clients valuable time while striving to ensure all paperwork is completed fully and accurately.

 - Ongoing Support – After your transition, your new custodial service provider should have a proven post-transition team that will serve as your day-to-day contact and helps answer any questions that may arise.
 It's critical that your team has ongoing support to help when issues pop up, and the more that support team knows about your business and its unique challenges, the better.

-- Knowledgeable – I believe it is worthwhile to find a custodian whose team knows you by name, understands your firm’s unique offering, and how you deliver value to your clients is worthwhile.
-While this may not seem like a big deal, and is certainly not the norm today, I feel it’s a signal that the custodial service provider understands your business and are in a position to support your success like it's their own, putting you and your clients first.
+- Knowledgeable – I believe finding an RIA custodian whose team knows you by name, understands your firm’s unique offering, and how you deliver value to your clients is worthwhile.
+While this may not seem like a big deal, and certainly does not feel like the norm today, I believe it’s a signal that the custodial service provider understands your business and is in a position to support your success, putting you and your clients first.

-- Communication – When you call in, do they use a call center?
+- Communication – When you call your RIA custodian, do they use a confusing call center?
 If so, you could be looking at long wait times, or you may be bounced around from person to person, unable to get answers to your questions.
-I think it’s important to try to find a company that picks up the phone when you call and offers one-on-one support all the time.
-This service level is becoming rare but finding it can help you keep focused on your customers and your business.
+I think it’s essential to try to find a company that picks up the phone when you call and offers one-on-one support, every time.
+It seems this service level is becoming rare but finding it can help you keep focused on serving your clients and growing your business.

-- Cashiering - Fund movement should be done quickly and accurately.
+- Cashiering - Fund movement should be done quickly, securely and accurately.
 Taking the time to ensure your custodial services provider prioritizes accurate cashiering can help facilitate long-term client retention.
 Is in-house check scanning an option?
 How long does it take to cut a check to your customers?
-All questions many advisors don't ask these questions when evaluating providers and could regret it down the line.
+Many advisors don't ask these questions when evaluating providers and could regret it down the line.

-- Operations - Whether your firm is just getting started or needing a little extra help to close out a task, you will want to make sure the custodial service provider has a reliable operations team.
-This team should work with you hand-in-hand to provide ongoing assistance throughout your relationship.
+- Operations - Whether your firm is just getting started or needing extra help to close out a task, you will want to ensure the custodial service provider has a reliable operations team.
+This team should work with you to provide ongoing assistance throughout your relationship.

 - Due Diligence – You have heard the saying, "If it's meant to be, it's up to me."
-The same thing goes when considering making a change for you and your customers.
+The same goes when considering making an RIA custodian change for you and your clients.
 Take the time to explore your options.
-Evaluate your custodian on these points and schedule a demo of the technology the company has to offer.
+Evaluate your custodial service providers on these points and schedule a demo of the technology the company has to offer.
 In the long run, your time invested in your search may be well worth it.

-If you take the time to go through these ten items and find that a custodian hits all these marks, then I feel you're in great shape.
+If you take the time to evaluate these ten items and find that your current RIA custodian hits all the marks, I feel you're in great shape.
 They probably understand your unique needs and have the infrastructure and talent to support your business.
-If not, it may be time to look elsewhere.
+If not, it may be time for us to connect.